- 2 min ago Erythritol: Health Benefits And Side Effects

 Whether food is cooked in a microwave or a regular oven, the nutrients, such as vitamin C in the food breakdown when exposed to heat.
 Because the food takes a shorter time to cook in a microwave, the nutrients are preserved better.

 However, according to a study published in the Journal of Agricultural and Food Chemistry, vitamin B12 is lost in foods like milk, pork, and raw beef once heated in a microwave.
-The study results showed that there was a 30 to 40 per cent loss of vitamin B12 .
+The study results showed that there was a 30 to 40 per cent loss of vitamin B12, where the vitamin was converted to inactive products, making them neither useful nor harmful-thus reducing the nutritive value .

 Plastic containers used in microwave cooking can be harmful because the plastic can melt by the heat of the food inside, according to the U.S. Food and Drug Administration.
 Also, plastic contains one of the worst contaminants BPA, or bisphenol A, an oestrogen-like compound used widely in plastic products.